ElvenTools/elven-tools-website/src/docs/dapp-structure.md

 In the [pages](https://github.com/ElvenTools/elven-tools-dapp/tree/main/pages) directory, you will find actual pages.
 The NextJS framework builds the routing based on this directory.
 You can read more about it here: [Pages](https://nextjs.org/docs/basic-features/pages).

-As you will see, there is also the api directory inside the `pages`.
+As you will see, the API directory is also inside the `pages`.
 Here you will find a configuration for the API endpoint.
+In this case, it is only a fallback endpoint for rewrites in case of no allowed calls to the API.

-In this case, we have there the middleware logic, which will block the usage of the API by third-party services.
+We also have the middleware logic for API, which will block the usage of the API by third-party services.
 Only the same host will be able to use it, so our instance of the Dapp.
 You can always disable that, but it is beneficial when you care about the API traffic.
 Most useful for paid API providers.
 Read more about it here: [Dapp API Proxy](/docs/dapp-api-proxy.html).

 ### React custom UI components

 Finally, there are, of course, custom UI components.
 You will find them in the [components](https://github.com/ElvenTools/elven-tools-dapp/tree/main/components) directory.
 There is quite a lot of them.
 Most important are:

-- [LoginComponent](https://github.com/ElvenTools/elven-tools-dapp/blob/main/components/LoginComponent.tsx) - this one will handle all auth processes.
+- [LoginComponent](https://github.com/ElvenTools/elven-tools-dapp/blob/main/components/core/LoginComponent.tsx) - this one will handle all auth processes.
 It will render all auth providers buttons and connect them using the useLogin hook
-- [LoginModalButton](https://github.com/ElvenTools/elven-tools-dapp/blob/main/components/LoginModalButton.tsx) - the button that also includes the modal wrapper for the LoginComponent
+- [LoginModalButton](https://github.com/ElvenTools/elven-tools-dapp/blob/main/components/core/LoginModalButton.tsx) - the button that also includes the modal wrapper for the LoginComponent
 - [MintForm](https://github.com/ElvenTools/elven-tools-dapp/blob/main/components/MintForm.tsx) - this one will render the for minting with the input for the number of tokens to mint and all required states

 Other essential parts are mainly specific to the current use case, so the minting dapp.
 But remember that you can use this Dapp is the boilerplate for any project you want to build.